implico/frontend-starter/README.md

     var stream = appData.gulp.src(appData.dirs.src.images)
       .pipe(appData.gulp.dest('/some-dir'));

-    //you can also access config, e.g. check if dev vs. prod mode
+    // You can also access config, e.g. check if dev vs. prod mode
     //console.log(appData.config.main.isDev);

-    //currently all tasks must return a promise return appData.app.streamToPromise(stream);
+    // Currently all tasks must return a promise return appData.app.streamToPromise(stream);
   },
   deps: ['clean', ['js', 'views']],

-  // blockQuitOnFinish: true  //set this option only for persistent tasks like watching for changes (by default any task function is wrapped to ensure process quitting)
+  // blockQuitOnFinish: true  // Set this option only for persistent tasks like watching for changes (by default any task function is wrapped to ensure process quitting)
 }
 ```